duplicity

 get_refresh_token: True

 In this scenario, the username and host parts of the URL play no role; only the path matters.
-During the first run, you will be prompted to visit an URL in
+During the first run, you will be prompted to visit an URL in your browser to grant

-your browser to grant access to your drive.
+access to your drive.
 Once granted, you will receive a verification code to paste back into Duplicity.
-The credentials are then cached
+The credentials are then cached in the file references above for future use.

 A NOTE ON SLATE BACKEND